okfn/ckanext-iati-generator/scripts/README.md

 This allows you to quickly replicate test scenarios without manual data entry.

 ## Requirements
 - Python 3.7+
-- CKAN environment activated
-- `pyyaml` and `requests` packages installed
+- `pyyaml` and `requests` installed
+- A CKAN instance accessible via HTTP(S)
+- A CKAN API key with sufficient permissions (ideally sysadmin)
-- `ckanext-iati-generator` extension enabled
+- The `ckanext-iati-generator` extension installed and enabled in that instance

 Install additional requirements: